Learning coding/design/AI

 Edited by

-Fausto Ferreira, University of Zagreb, Croatia
+Fausto Ferreira, College of Zagreb, Croatia

 Reviewed by

-Tomislav Jagušt, University of Zagreb, Croatia
+Tomislav Jagušt, College of Zagreb, Croatia

 Tsvetelina Stefanova, GATE Institute, Bulgaria